How long will diaper rash last? continued...

 What types of wipes are most gentle on a baby’s sore bottom?

 You can choose wipes marked "hypoallergenic" or "for sensitive skin," though there's no guarantee they're any better.
-The FDA doesn't regulate these claims.

 If there’s no poop, you might not need a wipe, Siegfried says.
 Even if there's a mess, you can:

 - Clean your baby with a wet washcloth and plenty of water.

 - Dampen a cotton makeup square with mineral oil to clean his bottom.

 What if the rash spreads to other body parts?

 If red patches, spots, or bumps start to show up outside the diaper area, your child might have an infection.
 Tell your doctor -- you may need a prescription medicine or an over-the-counter product.

 What can I do to give my baby some relief?

-The simplest thing is to let your baby’s bottom get some air.
+The simplest thing is to let his bottom get some air.
 Before and after baths and naps, or whenever you get a chance, leave the diaper off for a few minutes.
 This gives his skin a break from constant rubbing and kills harmful germs that thrive in dark, wet places like the inside of a diaper.